 Right to be forgotten: the waiting period after breast cancer soon to be reduced?

 When you suffer from a chronic illness or have been treated for cancer, taking out outstanding balance insurance for a mortgage loan or a professional loan is a real obstacle course.
-And for good reason, before granting such insurance, the insurer inquires about the state of health of the borrower and his ability to repay his loan.
+And for good reason, before granting such insurance, the insurer inquires regarding the state of health of the borrower and his ability to repay his loan.
 If the fears concerning the survival of the borrower are too great in the eyes of the insurer, the contract may be increased by significant additional premiums or simply refused.

 However, obtaining credit is not impossible.
 Since 2019, Belgium, like other European countries, has introduced the “right to be forgotten”.
 The principle is simple: allow patients declared cured for at least 10 years of a cancerous condition to take out outstanding balance insurance without having to pay an additional premium linked to their health history.